wireless-road/detector/README.md

 Detector is a video pipeline application for the [raspberry pi 3b+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus) with realtime object detection.
-Objects are idenified in the output video with bounding boxes.
+Objects are identified in the output video with bounding boxes.
 Object detection is provided by [Tensorflow Lite](https://www.tensorflow.org/lite) running the [COCO SSD MobileNet v1 model](http://storage.googleapis.com/download.tensorflow.org/models/tflite/coco_ssd_mobilenet_v1_1.0_quant_2018_06_29.zip).
 The resulting video can be saved to an H264 elemental stream file or served up via